AkiraKane/scala-best-practices/sections/4-concurrency-parallelism.md

 Shared writes are not parallelizable, whereas shared reads are embarrassingly parallelizable.
-As a metaphor, 100,000 people can watch the same soccer game on the same stadium at the same time (reads), but 100,000 people cannot all use the same bathroom (writes).
+As a metaphor, 100,000 people can watch the same soccer game on the same stadium at the same time (reads), but they cannot all comment on the game at the same time (writes).
 In a multi-threading scenario, prefer single producer / multi consumer scenarios.
 This has the effect of avoiding contention and performance problems.
 An app does not scale vertically with multiple producers